Hot Tub Breaks in Devon

 Boasting sandy beaches, staggering cliffs, historical towns and national parks, a holiday in Devon has something for every traveller.
 Often called the English Riviera, Devon is also home to a series of picture-perfect harbour towns like Torquay, Brixham and Paignton – each with their own attractions and charm.
 If you have a furry friend, it’s a great place to bring them along.
 There’s plenty of dog-friendly walking trails that venture past the coastline and into the dense countryside.

 It’s not just about beaches and green landscapes either.
 Devon has a growing foodie scene and streets that are packed with shops, bars, arts and entertainment facilities.
 Of course, when you’re not out and about, you’re probably going to want a home from home – with enough space for everyone.
-At Hot Tub Breaks, we have a huge selection of holiday homes, apartments, barn conversions and cottages in Devon that are ideal for long and short breaks.
+At Hot Tub Breaks, we have a huge selection of holiday homes, apartments, party houses and cottages in Devon that are ideal for long and short breaks.

 Choose from those in North Devon with beautiful enclosed gardens and a short drive from theme parks and local attractions.
 Or head to South Devon and enjoy everything that the South West beaches and coastal towns have to offer.
 One thing’s for sure, if you’re looking for a hot tub holiday in Devon, you’ve stumbled across the right page.
-We have a large selection of cottages with hot tubs – for all ages, group sizes and budgets.
+We have a large selection of cottages with hot tubs – for all ages, party sizes and budgets.

 Featured Hot Tub Properties